-Rajan Batta, PhD, as associate dean for faculty affairs, provides school-wide support for faculty recruitment, diversity, mentoring, promotion, tenure, and honors and awards.
+Rajan Batta, PhD, as associate dean for faculty affairs and diversity, provides school-wide support for faculty recruitment, diversity, mentoring, promotion, tenure, and honors and awards.

 Mentoring faculty members and doctoral students at UB has been and continues to be of significant interest to me.
 Several of my doctoral students are now faculty members at prestigious academic institutions worldwide and I have continued to mentor them professionally.
 Leveraging on this experience, I assist the dean with all aspects of faculty affairs, including promotion and tenure, hiring, mentoring, and awards/recognition."